General questions about the KB web collection

 Please send your request to @email and one of our collection specialists will assess the website.
 We will notify the website owner if we decide to include it.

-How many websites in the Web Archive no longer exist online?
+How many websites in the web collection no longer exist online?

-Pass holders can access the Web Archive via the public terminals in the KB reading rooms.
+Pass holders can access the web collection via the public terminals in the KB reading rooms.
 Availability via the KB website is not possible for the time being due to legal restrictions.

-How long does it take for a selected website to first appear in the Web Archive?
+How long does it take for a selected website to first appear in the web collection?

 After selection, there is a four-week waiting period before the website is archived.
-The website will be accessible within a year via a dedicated interface on the public terminals in the KB reading rooms.
+The website will be accessible to KB members within six months via a dedicated interface on the public terminals in the KB reading rooms.

 Why are parts of archived websites missing?